rishi-latchmepersad/rishi-latchmepersad.github.io/_posts/2025-03-27-trinistocks.md

 I was working hard to learn the new job, but I also had some extra time at home.

 I decided that I was going to use the time to learn something new.
-The first thing that I could think of was programming.
-Since I knew that most people in the networking industry were using Python, I decided to start by trying that.
+The first thing that I could think of was re-learning programming.
+I had some previous history in software using languages such as C++, C# and Java for some previous projects (including TINQA, my undergrad project), but I had stopped programming for a few years since I had originally decided to work in networking.
+Since I knew that most people in the networking industry were using Python, I decided to continue my programming career by learning Python.

 ![Python image](https://media0.giphy.com/media/v1.Y2lkPTc5MGI3NjExOHo3MzdsNmdqZHBhODN0cDkxcDRnZmJzOTlsd2p2NXl4aXhyNzNyZSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/KAq5w47R9rmTuvWOWa/giphy.gif){: width="150" }